 Swanage Walking Group Programme

-I do hope you enjoy the programme and sharing the walks with your fellow members who all have an interest in getting out there to enjoy the exercise, the camaraderie, the nature and to keep fit.
+I do hope you enjoy our winter programme and sharing the walks with your fellow members who all want to get out to enjoy the beautiful Dorset countryside and to keep fit while doing so.

 Something to make you smile…